halkyonio/tap/carvel-package/README.md

 kc describe packageinstall/kubernetes-dashboard -n pkg-demo
 ```

-- Using the `tanzu client` now.
+- Alternatively, you can use `tanzu client` as it will simplify your life.
 Add the repo, check the available values and install it
 ```bash
 tanzu package repository add k8s-ui-repository --url ghcr.io/halkyonio/packages/kubernetes-dashboard-repo:0.1.0